Strategic Planning is most often associated with a business.

 Strategic planning is all about aiming for what is right for YOU and for your business.

-You are unique and your plans will be different to mine – but there is a commonality to all plans…
+You are unique and your plans will be different from mine – but there is a commonality to all plans…

 As we move along with our business/life/career we each NEED to know the direction we are heading in and WHERE we want to end up.